nallenanderson/slidemenu/README.md

 # Slidemenu for Rails

-Wraps the Sidr javascript lib for the Rails' Asset Pipeline.
+Create cool slider menus for the Rails' Asset Pipeline.

-This lib goes out to [Alberto Varela][1] and [Jesper Josefsson][2] who did all the hard work to get this put together.
+[Alberto Varela][1] and [Jesper Josefsson][2] did all the hard work to get this put together.
 I just updated a couple of things so that I wouldn't have to click the button a thousand times to get it to work with Turbolinks in Rails 4.
+Use and enjoy.

 ## Get Set Up